EugeneBA/ChatSocks/README.md

 # How to communicate with another app
-Communication is done using TCP and UTF8 encoding
-Send these TCP requests to get info
+Communication is done using TCP and UTF8 encoding ,send these TCP requests to get info

         -getUsername {will return the username of the other computer}